jdavis61/webdriver-java-samples/README.md

 # Test execution
 To execute the tests locally using chrome, follow the below instructions.

-clone the latest code from master
+clone the latest version of the code from master.
 ```
 git clone https://github.com/jdavis61/webdriver-java-samples.git
 ```